 The Board has carried out the evaluation of the Board of Directors during the year in terms of the criteria laid down by the NRC, details of which have been covered in the Director's Report forming part of this Annual Report.

-The Chairperson of the Committee was present at the AGM of the Company held on June 23, 2020.
+The Chairperson of the Committee was present at the last Annual General Meeting of the Company.

-Attendance at the meetings of the NRC held during financial year 2020-21
+Attendance at the meetings of the NRC held during financial year 2021-22